EXTOD Healthcare Professionals South Conference

 EXTOD faculty

-The content is evidence based and delivered by members of the EXTOD faculty who are all experts in T1D and exercise including:
+Evidence based content delivered by members of the EXTOD faculty, plus additional speakers who are all experts in T1D and exercise:

 Professor Rob Andrews